judymath/video-language-learning-assistant/readme.md

 2. Set **Target language** and **CEFR level**.
 3. Paste your **Gemini API key**.
 4. Grant **host permissions** when prompted (YouTube).
 If you missed it, open `chrome://extensions` → LinguaLoop → **Site access**.
+5. Press the red "Generate" button to generate subtitles.

 ---